CARLY S. WOODS

 Library of Congress Prints and Photographs

 My first book, Debating Women: Gender, Education, and Spaces for Argument, 1835-1945, is available from Michigan State University Press (2018) and other online retailers.
 Debating Women highlights the crucial role that debating organizations played as nineteenth and twentieth century women sought to access the fruits of higher education in the United States and United Kingdom.
-Debating Women was awarded the 2019 James A. Winans- Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address and the 2018 Daniel Rohrer Memorial Outstanding Research Award from the American Forensic Association.
+It was awarded the National Communication Association's 2019 James A. Winans-Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address and the American Forensic Association's 2018 Daniel Rohrer Memorial Outstanding Research Award.
 Please see the University of Maryland's College of Arts and Humanities's article on the book.

-1. Histories of international argumentation, debate, and education efforts.
+1. The role of international argumentation, debate, and education efforts in the interwar period.

 Powered by Create your own unique website with customizable templates.